alphagov/government-service-design-manual/service-manual/making-software/accessibility-testing.md

 ## Cost

 This is a harder to reach audience so the cost of doing so can be relatively expensive.
-Recruitment is best conducted through specialist organisations or agencies, eg [RNIB](http://www.rnib.org.uk/Pages/Home.aspx), etc.
+Recruitment is best conducted through specialist organisations or agencies like the [RNIB](http://www.rnib.org.uk/).

 Additional costs can be incurred if these participants are travelling to your testing location and/or require specialist assistance with carers or travel.